ngardiner/ngardiner.github.io/ha.md

 Within the house, there are 3 locations where the equipment used to support the HA environment are hosted.
 These are in hidden/out of sight locations in 3 areas of the house known as the North, Central and South zones.
 It is important to distribute the equipment into these different zones as much of the solution relies on wireless technologies including WiFi and Zigbee.
 Each of the individual zones will provide POE, Wifi with a uniform set of SSIDs across the house and Zigbee.

 In each location, there are 3 components.
 The first is one or more switches, connected to each of the other zones by LACP bundled ethernet interfaces.
 The second is a small server such as an Intel NUC i5 for Proxmox.
 The third is a set of disks connected to the server which are used for Ceph storage.
+Each of these components are stored within $25 wood/bamboo cabinets which keep the equipment tidy.

 The following image shows the South zone cabinet both closed and open, with the contents of the cabinet.
 Inside, you will see a number of switches, an Intel NUC (for Proxmox), a Disk Cabinet with a pair of hard disks, a Raspberry Pi and all of the cabling required to connect and power the devices.